SteveheadSpaceAgency/HarderSolarSystem/README.md

 * KSC moved to a new location that has a latitude of 28.608389° N.
 * Mun's inclination changed to 5.145° relative to Kerbin's orbit, like how the real Moon is.
 No more lunar/solar eclipses every Mun orbit.
 * Minmus's inclination changed to 0.5° relative to Kerbin's orbit.
 Changed so that it's inclination is not too similar to Mun's.
+* Rotation periods are adjusted based on scale.
 * Note: Potato moons do not scale with the various scales to retain their intended shape.

 ## Outer Planets Mod Compatibility